- What is peer pressure?

 Here is what you can do to keep negative peer pressure away from your teen.
 The steps involved are usually a part of good parenting.

-- Ask about a teen’s day: Ask how the day was, whom they met and if they like their new school.
-Have a conversation with them every day to keep yourself updated about the events in the teenager’s life.
-However, make sure you are not sounding interrogative.
+- Ask specific questions about their day: Ask specific rather than open-ended questions about how their day was- such as, “What did you do in your favorite subject today?”
+“Who was your lab partner?”
+Rather than, “How was your day” and “Do you like school?”
+This way, you’ll get answers that are longer than a yes or a no. Have a conversation with them every day to keep yourself updated about the events in the teenager’s life.
+However, make sure you don’t sound interrogative.
 It also allows the teen to know that their parents are open to communication, and he/she can rely on them for emotional support.

-- Maintain a calm approach: If your teen just confessed that they had a drink today due to peer pressure, then appreciate their honesty yet calmly tell that what they did was wrong.
+- Maintain a calm approach: If your teen just confessed that they had a drink today due to peer pressure, appreciate their honesty.
+You can then ask them how they felt after taking the drink, “Did it make you feel dizzy?”
+“What do you think the effects on your body were?”
 Do not get angry or shout.
 It will make it harder for the teen to approach you with their problems and confess.
 Negative reaction to a confession or a problem can make the teen drift away from parents and get more involved in peer groups, who may encourage negative pacifiers like drugs and alcohol.
+Maintaining a more conversation like approach with your teen rather than shouting at them, can help them see for themself why drinking alcohol is not beneficial to them.

 - Build self-confidence: Teens with poor confidence levels and low self-opinion are more likely to succumb to negative peer pressure.
 Parents can help the teen build self-confidence.
-Tell them that doing what is right in the face of negative peer pressure makes a person stronger.
-Put them in some skill classes where they can learn skills that make them feel proud of themselves.
+Show them instances of how you yourself face peer pressure and have them watch you overcome it, modeling doing what is right in the face of negative peer pressure which they will see makes a person stronger.
+Take skill classes together or work on projects together where you and your teen can both feel proud.

 - Set some rules: Have some rules for your children to follow.
-Fix the timings by when they should be home every day, occasions when they can stay out late and the rules of driving.
+Let them know by when you expect them home every day, occasions when they can stay out late and the rules of driving.
 This will make the teen know what is acceptable and what is not.

 - Encourage interaction with a wider circle of friends: Motivate the teen to make friends not just at school, but in the neighborhood, a local park or at their hobby classes too.
 It will help bring an assortment of friends and acquaintances into their social life rather than one group so that the child can experience the influence of several peer groups.
 It can help dilute any negative peer pressure and also provide more friendship options.
 Finding peer support from a positive group is the best way to escape the influence of negative peer groups.